k-yle/pdf-to-img/README.md

 Useful for unit tests of PDFs

-Supports nodejs v16 to v20.
+Supports nodejs v16.17+, and comes with a CLI.

 ## Install